DrCoolzic/Aufit/README.md

 Aufit
 =====
 Atari Universal FD image Library

-C# set of toools for manipulating Atari images.
+A set of tools for manipulating Atari images.
+Developed in C#

-- Currently limited to KryoFlux Stream File reader library and test
+- Currently limited to KryoFlux Stream File reader library and test C# code